irfanahmad2000/LinuxAssignment/README.md

-Create a new text file named "my_notes.txt" using the touch command.
+(9)Create a new text file named "my_notes.txt" using the touch command.
 Open the file in the Vim editor, add some text, and save the changes.
 ------------------------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ touch my_notes.txt
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ ls